The Best .30-06 Rifles

 World-renowned for their barrels, European-based rifle maker Bergara makes some of the finest hunting and competition guns on the planet.

-When it comes to .30-06, their B-14 Hunter model, which weighs just over 7 pounds, comes standard with a 22-inch 4140 CrMo steel barrel with a 1:10 twist and is mounted in a molded synthetic stock.
+When it comes to .30-06, their B-14 Hunter model rifle weighs just over 7 pounds, comes standard with a 22-inch 4140 CrMo steel barrel with a 1:10 twist, and is mounted in a molded synthetic stock.

-All B-14 rifles are guaranteed to produce sub-MOA accuracy (groups of 1.0 MOA or less at 100 yards) with quality factory match-grade ammunition, so a more accurate rifle you are unlikely to find anywhere near this price point.
+The B-14 are high-quality rifles that include an accuracy guarantee to produce sub-MOA groups (1.0 MOA or less at 100 yards) with premium factory match-grade ammunition, so a rifle with better mechanical accuracy you are unlikely to find anywhere near this price point.

-If you are interested in Bergara, take a look at our deep dive into these Italian barrel specialists.
+If you are interested in enhancing your hunting experience with a Bergara, take a look at our deep dive into these Italian barrel specialists.

 2. Best Semi-Auto: Browning BAR Mark III

-Other than the M1 Garand, it is possibly the best semi-auto .30-06 ever made in terms of reliability and has the benefit of a detachable box magazine, something the Garand doesn’t.
+Other than the M1 Garand, it is possibly the best semi-auto .30-06 ever made in terms of reliability and the rifle features a steel detachable box magazine, something the Garand doesn’t, which makes it considerably easier to load than the M1.

 Further, the BAR surpasses the utilitarian M1 in terms of looks, with the Safari models being particularly beautiful.